freepress/internet2016/_posts/blog/2016-02-08-bird-dog-iowa-internet-access.md

 After her prepared remarks, I squeezed through the crowd to grab Clinton’s hand and asked her for more details about her plan to encourage competition and bring the cost of broadband down.

-Her [detailed response](http://qz.com/529303/hillary-clinton-being-pro-business-doesnt-mean-hanging-consumers-out-to-dry/) surprised me.
-Clinton didn’t repeat her call for competition, instead noting that countries like South Korea have much faster networks and saying that the government should subsidize the cost of broadband for low-income Americans.
+Her [detailed response](https://www.facebook.com/internet2016/videos/vb.1411698009155892/1557881531204205) surprised me.
+Clinton noted that countries like South Korea have much faster networks and saying that the government should subsidize the cost of broadband for low-income Americans.
 Clinton also mentioned that we’ve had successful large-scale infrastructure projects before, citing the 20th-century effort to bring electricity to all corners of the country.

 **Bernie Sanders**